WildLiz Workshops

 Home to the largest wild area on the mid-Atlantic coast, we’ll explore the best heron rookery (where herons breed in colonies) outside Florida, misty cedar bogs, ghost forests, human history, warblers everywhere, plants and forests you can’t see anywhere else.
 One member of our group last year recorded fifty new species she’d never seen before in a 24-hour workshop.
 The Pine Barrens are magical.
 More information about this Workshop!

 Shenandoah has great wildflowers in early spring, summer, and fall.
 On the late summer trip, we’ll time it for yellow fields filled with goldenrod, wild onion, daisies, yarrow, bee balm (with hummingbirds), sunflowers, and more!
 Don’t forget the waterfalls!
 Abundance occurs in the form of falling water!
-Stay tuned for details!
+More Information About this Workshop!

 • Appalachian Highlands & Fall Colors: Oct 16-19